Stronger counterexamples to the topological Tverberg conjecture: Proof of Theorem

-\begin{lemma} If $r$ is not a prime power, then there is a degree zero $\Sigma_r$-equivariant self-map of $S^{2r-3}_{\Sigma_r}=S^{2(r-1)-1}_{\Sigma_r}$. \end{lemma}
+\begin{lemma} If $r$ is not a prime power, then there is a degree zero $\Sigma_r$-equivariant self-map of $S:=S^{2r-3}_{\Sigma_r}=S^{2(r-1)-1}_{\Sigma_r}$. \end{lemma}

-Lemma \ref{l:zero-map} is analogous to \cite[Theorem 4.2]{AK19} and \cite[Theorem 1.3]{AKu19}, which are the same except that $2r-3$ replaced by $r-2$, under stronger restrictions on $r$ (and stated in a different language).
-The proofs follow the same plan via the assertion stated below (although this assertion is not explicitly stated in \cite{AK19, AKu19}).
+Lemma \ref{l:zero-map} is analogous to \cite[Theorem 4.2]{AK19} and \cite[Theorem 1.4.c,d]{AKu19}.
+Those theorems are stated in a different language, but can be obtained from Lemma \ref{l:zero-map} by replacing $2r-3$ by $r-2$, and adding stronger restrictions on $r$.
+The proofs follow the same plan via Proposition \ref{p:spech} (although this proposition is not explicitly stated in \cite{AK19, AKu19}).
 The binomial coefficients appear in the same way.
-However, the procedure of obtaining the prescribed sign in front of the binomial coefficient is different.
+However, the procedure of obtaining the prescribed sign in front of the binomial coefficient requires additional work.
 The procedure is easier in \cite{AK19}, is intermediate here, and is more complicated in \cite{AKu19} (the proof of \cite{AKu19} also uses additional ideas).

 \begin{proof}[Proof of Lemma \ref{l:zero-map}] Since $r$ is not a prime power, the greatest common divisor of the binomial coefficients $\binom{r}{k}$, $k=1,\ldots,r-1$ is $1$ \cite{lucas1878}.
 Hence $-1$ is an integer linear combination of the binomial coefficients.
-Denote by $C\subset S^{2r-3}_{\Sigma_r}$ the set of $2\times r$-matrices whose second row is zero, and the entries of the first row involve only two numbers.
-A {\it special} map is a $\Sigma_r$-equivariant self-map $f$ of $S^{2r-3}_{\Sigma_r}$ which is a local homeomorphism in some neighborhood of $C$.
-The identity map of $S^{2r-3}_{\Sigma_r}$ is a special map of degree 1.
-Thus the lemma is implied by the following assertion.
+Denote by $C\subset S$ the set of $(2\times r)$-matrices whose second row is zero, and the entries of the first row involve only two numbers.
+A {\it special} map is a $\Sigma_r$-equivariant self-map $f$ of $S$ which is a local homeomorphism in some neighborhood of $C$.
+The identity map of $S$ is a special map of degree 1.
+Thus the lemma is implied by the following assertion